-The Classical Studies minor, which consists of CLS 301 or 302, 12 credit hours of Greek or Latin language courses, and six credit hours of either language or culture courses.
+The Classics minor, which consists of the following: 12 credit hours of Greek or Latin language courses, and also nine credit hours of either language or Classical Civilization courses.
+The second component, the nine credit hours of either language or Classical Civilization courses, must include one of the following: CLS 200, 301 or 302.